 Cook smarter

 Kitchen scale in Fond

 Fond supports weight-based measurements in all recipes.
-When you view a recipe in Fond, ingredients are shown in grams by default, making it easy to measure with a scale.
+When you view a recipe in Fond, ingredients are shown in grams by default, making it easy to measure with a digital kitchen scale.
 The recipe scaling feature recalculates all weights automatically when you change the serving count.

+Cook smarter